Columbia, Missouri: Government and politics

 Columbia's current government was established by a home rule charter adopted by voters on November 11, 1974, which established a council-manager government that invested power in the city council.
 The city council has seven members: six elected by each of Columbia's six single-member districts or wards and an at-large member, the mayor, who is elected by all city voters.
 The mayor receives a $9,000 annual stipend, and the six other members receive a $6,000 annual stipend.
 They are elected to staggered three-year terms.
 As well as serving as a voting member of the city council, the mayor is recognized as the head of city government for ceremonial purposes.
 Chief executive authority is invested in a hired city manager, who oversees the government's day-to-day operations.

 Columbia is the county seat of Boone County, and houses the county court and government center.
 The city is in Missouri's 4th congressional district.
 The 19th Missouri State Senate district covers all of Boone County.
 There are five Missouri House of Representatives districts (9, 21, 23, 24, and 25) in the city.
 The Columbia Police Department provides law enforcement across the city, while the Columbia Fire Department provides fire protection.
 The University of Missouri Police Department also patrols areas on and around the University of Missouri campus and has jurisdiction throughout the state.
 Additionally, the Boone County Sheriff's Department, the law enforcement agency for the county, regularly patrols the city.
 The Public Service Joint Communications Center coordinates efforts between the two organizations as well as the Boone County Fire Protection District, which operates Urban Search and Rescue Missouri Task Force 1.

 The population generally supports progressive causes, such as recycling programs and the decriminalization of cannabis both for medical and recreational use at the municipal level, though the scope of the latter of the two cannabis ordinances has since been restricted.
 The city is one of only four in the state to offer medical benefits to same-sex partners of city employees.
 The new health plan extends health benefits to unmarried heterosexual domestic partners of city employees.

 On October 10, 2006, the city council approved an ordinance to prohibit smoking in public places, including restaurants and bars.
 The ordinance was passed over protest, and several amendments to the ordinance reflect this.
 Over half of residents possess at least a bachelor's degree, while over a quarter hold a graduate degree.
 Columbia is the 13th most-highly educated municipality in the United States.

+In February 2024, the Columbia City Council voted to legally make and declare the entire city a safe haven for transgender people and cisgender homosexuals.